Mrs. Maria Shadle

 Tel: 267-346-0152

-Our Perpetual Adoration Chapel located in the old Rectory building is open twenty-four hours every day.
+Our Perpetual Adoration Chapel located in our Antioch Center.
+Adoration Hours : Monday, 10 AM until Wednesday 9 PM, Thursday 9am until 12 midnight, Friday 10 AM until 8 PM, Saturday, 10 AM until 4 PM.
 If you are interested in becoming part of the Perpetual Adoration team, please contact us.

 More Information About Our Perpetual Adoration Chapel